 These animals willingly eat potatoes, carrots, and turnips, even raw.
 They can be given fresh beets and cabbage.
 From fruit, rabbits enjoy eating apples.
 For feeding, the fruit is cut into four pieces, freed from seeds and left in the trough.
 In some cases, the pet can be fed directly from the hands.

 A feature of rabbits can be called the fact that they eat up their feces.
-This should not alarm the owners, as it is quite natural for these animals.
+It should not alarm the owners, as it is quite natural for these animals.
 In such a strange (from the people’s point of view) way, these animals strengthen themselves.
 Rabbit droppings slow down the process of digesting food, improving its absorption.

 It is not recommended to place two males in one cage.
 Mature males will fight.
 Females, on the sport, quickly get along with each other.
 They are even recommended to keep 3-4 individuals in one cage – when it is cold, they successfully warm each other.